 This is not one of those.

 These are the sort of memories you lock away, deep in your heart because you are embarrassed, and ashamed.
 They frighten you.
 They enrage you.
 They are now a part of your past, and you have moved on, so you bury them deep and tamp them down when the emotional sands shift, or time and vulnerability wear down the burial mound and the gleaming bones of these old hurts begin to resurface.

 I recently began watching the brilliant BBC series Black Mirror, a sort of modern take on The Twilight Zone focusing on the dark side of life and technology.
-One episode in particular unearthed many things which I had tried to desperately burn and bury.
+One episode in particular unearthed many things for me which I had desperately tried to burn and bury.

 In “The Entire History of You“, there exists technology that, if you are fitted for it, you are constantly recording and storing memories in an implant that you can play back at any time – whether in your own head or projected onto a monitor or a screen or some other device.
 This makes for, example, fun times at a party; it’s practical for gauging reactions at a recent interview or job assessment; and for the more obsessive, for replaying and dissecting every interaction to which you’ve bore witness between your significant other and the man with whom you’ve begun to suspect she is having an affair.